What Is Padel? (Complete Beginner Guide)

 Court Zones

-• Net area: offensive zone for volleys, bandejas, and smashes
+• Net area: offensive zone for volleys, bandejas & smashes

-• Backcourt: defensive zone for lobs and wall play
+• Backcourt: defensive zone for lobs & wall play

-• Side walls: used tactically for angled shots and rebounds
+• Side walls: used tactically for angled shots & rebounds

 Padel requires minimal gear: